What should I know before I arrive?

-The exchange is held every March and October.
+The exchange is held every March.
 The date is set about 3 months prior and posted to this site and our Facebook page.
 Reminders about the date and about when we start accepting early plant donation drop-offs are sent out to our mailing list.
 Click here to join our mailing list.

 When and where is the exchange?